Matthew-Neba/liteDB/README.md

 If you have docker installed on your machine, it is easy to use liteDB:

-To spin up a server:
+To spin up a server (first ensure you have the necessary permissions to do so):

 ```bash